 You could take 31 days and spend them in Proverbs.
 There’s one chapter for each day in a month so focusing on one each day and highlighting what stands out or writing down your favorite verses in a journal or notebook can be pretty filling.

 Especially when you go back to that notebook later and focus on just the verses that spoke to you the loudest.
 Using a Bible journal is a great way to consume Bible verses.

 You can do that very same process with the Gospels, Psalms, or the historical books from the Old Testament like Chronicles and Kings.

 You could also check out my post on new life Bible verses and download that free printable, too.
 You might find it encouraging.

 What I’m Cooking Up for You

-Most people ask me to make them coffee because I’ve worked with the stuff for 17 years, but I like to put good spiritual meat out for the people I love too.
+Most people ask me to make them coffee because I’ve worked with the stuff since 2000, but I like to put good spiritual meat out for the people I love too.